People return to charred cities after Colorado wildfires

 "We are cautiously optimistic.
 The perimeter is stable," Waldo Canyon Fire Incident commander Rich Harvey told reporters early on Sunday, adding that there was some danger from bears wandering about, possibly displaced by the fires.

-(Reporting by Kim Palmer and Vicki Allen; Writing by Barbara Goldberg; Editing by Tom Brown, Cynthia Osterman and David Brunnstrom)
+(Reporting by Kim Palmer and Vicki Allen; Writing by Barbara Goldberg; Editing by Tom Brown and Cynthia Osterman)